Sober Living Resources for Chicago

 Enjoy Chicago’s Comedy Scene

-Chicago’s comedy scene is thriving, and it continues to rival New York and Los Angeles.
-The city is home to iconic theatres such as The Laugh Factory, Second City, The Annoyance Theatre, and iO Theater.
+Chicago’s comedy scene is thriving.
+The city is home to iconic theaters such as The Laugh Factory, Second City, The Annoyance Theatre, and iO Theater.
 Live standup events occur every night of the week, but the city is even more famous for the quality of its improv comedy.
-If you truly want to experience a thrill, you can even sign up for an improv comedy class yourself at most of the above-listed theatres!
+If you truly want to experience a thrill, you can even sign up for an improv comedy class yourself at most of the above-listed theaters!

 Trek Along the 606 Trail